NoBrainerORM/nobrainer.io/docs/persistence.md

   A `NoBrainer::Error::DocumentNotFound` error will be raised if the document can no longer be found.

-Note that `delete`, `destroy`, or `save?`, `save` during updates do not raise if the instance document no longer exists in the database when performing the operation.
+Note that `delete`, `destroy`, or `save` during updates do not raise if the instance document no longer exists in the database when performing the operation.
 These methods will silently fail.

 NoBrainer never autosaves a model behind the scene.
 When working with a database that does not support transactions such as RethinkDB, you need to be in